NeuralStorm/Behavioral-Control-Programs/tilt_hardware_control/tilt_hardware_control/readme.md

 sets the mode to `monitor`

 `--template-in`
-path to a template/meta file created by a previous run of the program
+path to a template file created by a previous run of the program

-required in open loop non baseline, otherwise unused
+required in closed loop non baseline, otherwise unused

+`--template-out`
+automatically generate a template file at the specified path from the generated events and meta files before exiting

+note: if there are a large number of spike events template generation could take a long time

 `--loadcell-out`
 path to write ground reaction force data csv to